mpdf/mpdf.github.io/fonts-languages/lang-6-x.md

 .syriac { color: red; }
 {% endhighlight %}

-should be of equal specificity, and thus apply whichever comes later in the CSS stylesheet. mPDF however gives <code>:lang</code> priority over <code>.class</code>
+should be of equal specificity, and thus apply whichever comes later in the CSS stylesheet. mPDF however gives `:lang` priority over `.class`

-<b>The use of the lang attribute and CSS selector is the recommended method for handling multi-lingual documents</b>
+**The use of the lang attribute and CSS selector is the recommended method for handling multi-lingual documents**

 ## Language tags